canvas-medical/documentation/collections/_api/documentreference.md

           - name: status
             type: string
             description: The status of the document reference
+            create_description: The "status" field is required by FHIR to indicate the current state of the document.
+This ensures consistent and accurate document tracking across Canvas healthcare systems.
+            enum_options:
+              - value: current
+              - value: superseded
+                exclude_in: create
+              - value: entered-in-error
+                exclude_in: create
             search_options:
               - value: current
               - value: superseded
               - value: entered-in-error
+            create_description:
           - name: subject
             description: The patient reference associated to the document in the format `Patient/a39cafb9d1b445be95a2e2548e12a787`.
 Can be used interchangeably with the patient parameter.
             type: string